 Ann is a former lead scientist for Zoom, a polarized, focusing SANS instrument, instrument Scientist on LOQ and SANS2d, visiting Researcher, department of Zoology, University of Oxford, Co-organizer of the ISIS Practical Neutron Training Course and current researcher at MAX IV Laboratory, Lund university.
 Her personal research applies Neutron and X-ray scattering techniques to soft condensed matter and biological sciences, in particular to naturally occurring silk proteins.
 Rheology (both shear and extensional flow) of natural and synthetic polymers (including spider silk and liquid crystalline polymers) and surfactant solutions, Crystallization of polymers and alkanes, Dissolution and crystallization of hydrogen bonded polymers and biopolymers.

 Mikael is a Senior lecturer at Division of Theoretical Chemistry and Lund University with speciality in biomolecular interactions, simulation techniques (Monte Carlo, Molecular Dynamics), and statistical thermodynamics.

 DYNAMICS WG 1

-WORKING GROUP ON DYNAMICS OF BIOLOGICAL MACROMOLECULES
+DYNAMICS OF BIOLOGICAL MACROMOLECULES

 The working group will address the need to educate future users of ESS, MAX IV and other major research infrastructures in topics related to dynamics of biological macromolecules.
 We bring together leading scientists from soft matter physics, biology and pharmaceutical sciences, with expertise in experiments, theory and computer simulations and showcase what can be achieved at MAX IV and synchrotrons worldwide.